JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 ## Screenspace-derived Tangents
 PR [#15084](https://github.com/bevyengine/bevy/pull/15084) calculates tangents at runtime, instead of precomputing them and storing them as part of the MeshletMesh asset.

-Virtual geometry isin't just about rasterizing huge amounts of high-poly meshes - asset size is also a _big_ factor.
-GPUs only have so much memory, disks only have so much space, and transfer speeds from disk to RAM and RAM to VRAM is only so fast (as we discovered in the last post).
+Virtual geometry isn't just about rasterizing huge amounts of high-poly meshes - asset size is also a _big_ factor.
+GPUs only have so much memory, disks only have so much space, and transfer speeds from disk to RAM and RAM to VRAM are only so fast (as we discovered in the last post).

 Looking at our asset data, right now we're storing 48 bytes per vertex, with a single set of vertices shared across all meshlets in a meshlet mesh.